-The omnidirectional setting is great if you want to record a lot of ambient noise, or entire meetings or people around the microphone in a circle.
+The omnidirectional setting is great if you want to record a lot of ambient noise, entire meetings or people in a circle.

 The bi-directional is great for podcasts, interviews as it records in front and on the back of the device.

 This little thing is a very modern sounding microphone, it is relatively bright.
 If you are not going to use all of the polar patterns, I recommend looking into other cardioid mics, but if you, then it is a perfect choice.

 The AT2020 comes with a nice looking box, in it, you will find the mic itself, a long USB cable and a mount for the device.
 The desktop stand is pretty cheap quality, it often brakes.
 Usually, one or two legs just simply brake off.
 You get a carrying sleeve as well.

 This Audio-Technica wonder is built well, just like the others.
 They all have a similar design and a nice metal construction.

 On the front , you can find the grill, with a blue LED inside, that let’s you know if the mic is getting power or not.
 You find it annoying?
 Well unfortunately, you can’t turn it down.

 There is a monitor volume dial, which helps you set the amount of mic/computer noise you want to hear.
 The other dial is just simply your headphone volume.